Curious about who these people you hear on the Antioch Podcast? Here is a little about each of us:

-Libby Huizenga, MDiv: Public Theologian and undercover social justice warrior disguised as a mild-mannered professor and research librarian Kuyper College.
-Libby became passionate about anti-racism by way of becoming a vegetarian… as one does.
-She is an antiracism educator with CORR (Congregations Organized for Racial Reconciliation) to be an Understanding Racism workshop facilitator, and is a trained RACE+FAITH facilitator.
-She identifies as white of Dutch ancestry.
+Libby Huizenga, MDiv: Public Theologian and undercover social justice warrior disguised as a mild-mannered professor and research librarian at Kuyper College.
+Libby had a childhood crush on Fredrick Douglass (hear the whole story in Episode 100).
+As as an adult, she became passionate about anti-racism by way of becoming a vegetarian… as one does.
+She is an antiracism educator with CORR (Congregations Organized for Racial Reconciliation) and is a trained RACE+FAITH facilitator.
+She identifies as white woman of Dutch ancestry.

 Susie Dixon, MDiv: Director of Discipleship and Relationships at Madison Church: Square Campus, member of MART (the Madison Anti-Racism Team) and an antiracism educator for CORR.
-She is also an adjunct professor at Grand Rapids Theological Seminary.
+She is also an adjunct professor at Cornerstone Univeristy’s Professional Graduate Studies program.
 Susie describes her work as “the Ministry of Love” – loving people in spite of their similarity or dissimilarity to herself.
 When not at the church office, she would choose to live on the shore of Lake Michigan, where she spends as much of her time as possible walking the beach and talking with God.
 She identifies as someone of mixed Puerto Rican and Italian heritage.

-Eric Nykamp, LMSW, Producer of the Antioch Podcast for Madison Church and Director of Worship for Madison Church’s North Campus.
-He spends leftover energy on several side-hustles as an adjunct professor of social work and professional artist.
+Eric Nykamp, LMSW, Producer of the Antioch Podcast for Madison Church and Director of Life as Worship for Madison Church’s North Campus.
+He spends whatever leftover energy he has on several side-hustles as an adjunct professor of social work and professional artist.
 He and his wife enjoy cooking together… though he is known to get a bit possessive about being the only person to clean his favorite wok.
 He is a member of MART, a trained RACE+FAITH facilitator, and is a CORR Understanding Racism workshop facilitator.
-He identifies as white with West-Michigan Dutch immigrant ancestry.
+He identifies as a white man with West-Michigan Dutch immigrant ancestry.